-This Call Module aims at supporting projects to reach TRL 5 or above by the end of the project.
+This Call Module aims to support projects reaching TRL 5 or above.
 Activities with lower TRLs may be included if they contribute to the higher TRL goal of the project.

 Consortia may consist of partners from universities, companies, industry organisations, local/regional governments, research organisations and NGOs.